-As your baby goes off to college, this may be his first opportunity to manage his own money and make financial decisions.
+As you send your baby off to college, this may be his first opportunity to manage his own money and make financial decisions.
 Give him a real financial education by sending him to school with a budget and some solid financial rules.
 You’ll see that this will create a bedrock of money savvy that will serve him his entire life.

 A college budget that accounts for textbooks, housing and other expenses can reduce stress and overspending.
 Start by working with your child over the summer to make some legitimate estimates of how much books and supplies will cost.
 Have a serious discussion about what else you will help to finance (eating out, even though they have a meal plan?
 Transportation?
 Clothing?
 Spin classes?), and what you will expect her to pay for out of her own stash.